wiktorolszowy/chatbot-with-tables/README.md

 ## Using the chatbot with a Docker container

 If you do not want to work on the code or want to make changes and then transfer the chatbot, consider making a Docker container.
-First, clone the repo:
+First, clone this repo:
 ```
 git clone https://github.com/wiktorolszowy/chatbot-with-tables.git
 ```